 in the Greco-Roman territories they were deployed as a kind of disposable proletariat in the most brutal and dangerous work: silver and copper mining, stone quarrying, timber felling, and pulling oars in galleys.
 The numbers involved were enormous, but because they worked at the sites of the resources, they were a far less visible presence—and far less a threat to public order—than if they had been near the court center.
 It would be no exaggeration at all to think of such work as an early gulag, featuring gang labor and high rates of mortality.
 Two aspects of this sector of slave labor deserve emphasis.
 First, mining, quarrying, and felling timber were absolutely central to the military and monumental needs of the state elites…

 There is a good chance that any time you see a monumental work of architecture or from the ancient world that it was mostly constructed with slave labor.
 Remember that the next time you see the Acropolis of Athens, pyramids of Giza, the Great Wall of China, Roman ruins, Venetian palaces, or any other tourist attraction that was built before the 19th century.
+Nearly all the wonders of the ancient world were built with slave labor.

 The luxury of having a disposable and replaceable [workforce] is that it spared one’s own subjects from the most degrading drudgery and thus forestalled the insurrectionary pressures that such labor well might provoke, while satisfying important military and monumental ambitions.
 In addition to quarrying, mining, and logging, which only desperate or highly paid men will undertake voluntarily, we might include carting, shepherding, brick making, canal digging and dredging, potting, charcoal making, and pulling oars on boats or ships.